DennisSoemers/BCS2720-project-data-collection-2025-2026/README.md

 - Only modify the contents of the directory corresponding to your group.
 For example, this is the [Group 1](/Group%201) directory for Group 1.
 - Make sure to include adequate documentation in your uploaded files, describing the format of your data (what do the rows/columns mean, how were they measured/computed).
+- Do not ever delete or overwrite data that has already previously been pushed to the central repository.
+Even if you no longer intend to be using that data, others might.
+Include some form of versioning scheme in your filenames / folder structure if new files are just new versions of previous files.
+Write documentation to make it clear what changed / point out if certain older files turned out to be erroneous or are deprecated for other reasons.
+- In addition to data, you could include helper code to handle correct loading of your data.

 ## How to benefit from other groups' data